Free online courses offered by unis

 Coursera - more course choices from 161 institutions

-Coursera is another provider of free, online courses that cover a wide variety of subjects.
+Coursera is another provider of free online courses that cover a wide variety of subjects.
 There is the option of buying a certificate on completion, although this is not a requirement.
-Working with 161 institutions worldwide there are currently 2,641 different courses to choose from.
+Working with over 150 institutions worldwide there are currently 2,700+ courses to choose from.